Small Business Tax Loopholes: Minimize Your Tax Burden

 How much can a small business write off on taxes?

-The IRS allows deductions of up to $5,000 for start-up companies.
+The IRS allows start-up companies to deduct up to $5,000.
 The deductions depend on the business structure and the evidence presented to the IRS.
 Write-offs should be justified to avoid possible scrutiny.

 Incorrect deductions can be costly for businesses.
-Underreporting or overreporting can also be costly later.
+Underreporting or overreporting can also be expensive later.
 Late filing and payment of taxes can incur unnecessary costs.

 What is the most tax-efficient way to pay yourself in an LLC?